-It is for this reason that we find there is a huge amount of diversity in the students who apply for work experience with TRC.
+It is for this reason that we find there is a huge amount of diversity in the students who apply for work experience with BTRC.
 Many come from an equestrian background and wish to gain experience at handling and working with thoroughbreds before considering embarking on a career in racing, others are following veterinary or physiotherapy degrees, while others may wish to complete research or gather data and material for dissertations.
-Whatever the background and circumstances of the students we believe that work experience at the TRC is very educational and rewarding.
+Whatever the background and circumstances of the students we believe that work experience at the BTRC is very educational and rewarding.
 It can allow students to gain knowledge and important skills which provide a solid foundation in the area of thoroughbred husbandry, retraining and rehabilitation which can be transferred to other equine sectors.

 Ellie Palmer, Oxford Brookes University – 4 month placement